Skip to content

 The Seed of the Sacred Fig

 The last day of the Cannes Film Festival has recently been a day for the least expected films of the festival.
-This year’s edition was decidedly different since Mohammad Rasoulof’s The Seed of the Sacred Fig was screened on that day.
+This year’s edition was decidedly different since Mohammad Rasoulof’s The Seed of the Sacred Fig was screened that day.
 The Iranian director has been famous for some time for political reasons rather than cinematic ones.
 Early works like Iron Island (Jazireh ahani 2005) were interesting, but his films have become increasingly didactic.
-A few days before Rasoulo won the Golden Bear in 2020 for There is No Evil
+A few days before Rasoulof won the Golden Bear in 2020 for There is No Evil

 (Sheytan Vojood Nadara)

-a critic told me that this is a director who always tells the spectator what to think.
+, a critic told me that this is a director who always tells the spectator what to think.

 Considering works such as Manuscripts Don’t Burn (Dast-neveshtehaa nemisoosand) and A Man of Integrity (Lerd 2017), that statement might sound harsh but is far from unfair.
 The director’s problems with the Iranian regime are well-documented, and when it was announced that his latest film was selected for Cannes, the authorities reacted swiftly.
 On May 8, Rasoulof was sentenced to eight years in prison as well as flogging.
 The director managed to escape, and just by entering the Grand Théâtre Lumière, he was greeted as a hero.
 The film itself came with some buzz as well.
 Buyers and others who had seen it in advance were highly enthusiastic, and the Golden Palm was mentioned more than once.